2degrees/django-wsgi/docs/source/index.rst

 some enterprise requirements for Django
 <http://groups.google.com/group/django-developers/browse_thread/thread/c89e028a536514d3>`_:

-- It's now possible to run code at startup time, in an straightforward yet extremely flexible fashion, which will also work on development servers if you want it to -- not only when deployed on a production server.
+- It's now possible to run code at startup time, in a straightforward yet extremely flexible fashion, which will also work on development servers if you want it to -- not only when deployed on a production server.
 - You can now stop using a Python module to store your application settings, in